Get Started on Your Graduate Degree Online Today!

-The MAT-X is a post-baccalaureate program designed for individuals who are seeking an alternate route to become a highly qualified special educator.
-The MAT-X program of study consists of 11 graduate level courses that are offered completely online.
-All participants in the program will receive a mild/ moderate special education endorsement on their teaching license.
-Before participants can enroll in the first internship course, they must secure a teaching position in a Mississippi public school as a special education teacher and provide a copy of their employment contract.
+The MATX is a post-baccalaureate program designed for individuals who are seeking an alternate route to become a highly qualified special educator.
+The MATX program of study consists of eleven graduate-level courses offered completely online.
+All participants in the program will receive a mild/ moderate (7-12) special education endorsement on their teaching license.
+Before participants can enroll in the first internship course, they must secure a teaching position in a Mississippi public school as a special education teacher.

-• 5 year Class AA renewable license after graduation from the MATX degree program (coursework and comprehensive examination)
+• 5-year Class AA renewable license after completing the MATX degree program (including coursework and a capstone experience).

 What are some potential careers?